 Our graduate program is relatively small.
 We admit around eight to 10 students into the PhD program each year, and most of these complete the doctorate, generally in five to six years.
 There are approximately 40 graduate students currently in residence.

 Washington University's PhD program in Political Science is designed to prepare students for academic careers in research and teaching at major institutions across the country.
-Although our program stresses the importance of political methodology (applied statistics) and formal theory (game theory and mathematical modeling), our program is designed to teach all students in these methods, regardless of their mathematical background.
+We stress the importance of political methodology (applied statistics) and formal theory (game theory and mathematical modeling), and our program is designed to teach all students in these methods, regardless of their mathematical background.

 We have active research groups in American politics and institutions, comparative politics, international political economy, positive and normative theory, and political methodology.
 It is important to emphasize that we do not regard these subfields as separate entities.
 Many of our faculty have research and teaching interests that transcend political science subfields as well as traditional disciplinary boundaries.
 We have strong connections with other departments at Washington University (including the departments of Economics and Anthropology), with the School of Law, and with various interdisciplinary research centers on campus.

 PhD in Political Science

 Students in the PhD program are expected to acquire the following:

 - A broad understanding of several fields of political science as a discipline

 - Methodological competence sufficient to be productive professionals

 - Specialized expertise in a particular field of concentration.

 The procedures and requirements described below are designed to facilitate the achievement of these objectives.
 In addition to the formal requirements stated here, we provide a list of recommendations that students should follow to succeed in the program.
 For a detailed year-to-year outline of requirements and recommendations, please refer to the section "Specific Requirements for Each Year in the Program" at the end of the Guide to Graduate Studies, located on the Graduate Program website.

 Exceptions to any of these requirements must be approved by the director of graduate studies (DGS) in consultation with the Graduate Committee and, as needed, the respective Field Committee.

 General Course Requirements